 Partnerships – Tied up with a few OEMs for strategic collaborations.
 Coming up with a swappable L5 electric 3W with one of the OEMs shortly.
 VoltUp is also looking to finalise partnerships with multiple logistics players.

-Scale – Deployed three stations in Jaipur and planning another three in the next 2 months.
-To launch 10 swapping stations in Kolkata by Sep 2020.
+Scale – Deployed 6 stations in Jaipur and 3 in Kolkata.
 Plans to launch in Delhi NCR and Bangalore later this year apart from planned expansion to three more cities in Rajasthan.

 Headquarters – Chennai | Founded – 2018 | CEO – Prabhjot Kaur